Ria424/developers-animatesdk-docs/Document_object/Document34.md

 #### Description

-Method; converts lines to fills on the selected objects.
+Method; Converts lines to fills on the selected objects.

 #### Example